google-research/google-research/cubert/README.md

 model.
 The `model_fn_builder` function should be integrated into an appropriate fine-tuning script along the lines of the [fine-tuning script of the BERT model](https://github.com/google-research/bert/blob/eedf5716ce1268e56f0a50264a88cafad334ac61/run_classifier.py#L847).

-## Pre-trained Datasets and Models
+## Pre-trained Models and Pre-training Corpora

 We provide the following files, all stored in Google Cloud Storage.
 We give links to each file or directory (via the Cloud Storage UI), as well as URIs for the